HansKre/github-ui-booster/README.md

 - custom pull request filter to replace GitHub’s default
 - integrated 'update branche' button in PRs page
 - nested display of dependent PRs on the PRs page, showing clear hierarchy
+- integrates with your Jira to display status, prio and assignee on the prs-page
 - all of the above features are toggleable individually